 Where: In-Gall, Niger

-When: Third week of September
+When: Third week of September every year

 The name of this festival means “Salt Cure”, and marks the end of the rainy season in West Africa.
 A traditional nomadic festival, it has become more controlled and mainstreamed by the government in recent years with the biggest part of the festival happening in In-Gall.
 At times shut down because of security issues, the government and sponsors are trying to meld it into a symbol of a unified Niger culture.
 Wikipedia has an interesting write-up and links for further reading.